kwru222/RoboticsAssign2/README.md

 # RoboticsAssign2

-This repository was created as a collaboration between Keith Russell, Samrat Patel and Ruchik Mishra.
+This repository was created as a collaboration between Keith Russell, Samrat Pravin Patel and Ruchik Mishra.

 The "LaGrange By Hand" File is an attempt to derive LaGrangian equations of motion from a dynamics based approach.